MarinaBaskova/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach - executes a provided function once for each array element.
+It doesn’t actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array.

+map -  creates a new array with the results of calling a provided function on every element in the calling array.
+It will call a provided function on every element in the array.
+The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?
+A function is a set of code to do some task.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).

+A method is a piece of code that is called by a name that is associated with an object.Method is also a function which is used as a property in Object.
+So using a function as property inside an object is a method.

 3. What is closure?

+A closure is a behavior(feature) in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.
+The closure has three scope chains:
+1. it has access to its own scope — variables defined between its curly brackets
+2. it has access to the outer function’s variables
+3. it has access to the global variables

 4. Describe the four rules of the 'this' keyword.

+The keyword "this" is a reserved keyword in JS and its value is determined at execution.
+It is either set using:

+1. Global context - when set in the global context in a function, it is either the global object (window if in the browser) or undefined (if we are using strict mode)

+ 2. Implicit (automatic) binding (Object binding) - when the keyword 'this is inside of a declared object the value of the keyword 'this' will always be the closest parent object.

+3. Explicit (we control this) binding (Function binding) - to explicitly set the value of the keyword 'this, we use call, apply, or bind, which are build in methods on a function for changing pointer of the 'this' keyword.

+4. The New keyword binding - we use the 'new' keyword to set the context of 'this' to the newly created object

 5. Why do we need super() in an extended class?

+The super keyword is used as a “function” which calls the parent class with the parameters passed to child(subclass).
+This is a key step to be carried out in order to make sure that child is an instance of parent.
+So in order to child gain access and can call functions on an object's parent, it should be called inside the constructor.

 ## Project Set up